artainmo/machine-learning/README.md

 ## EVALUATION

-There are two types of errors that occur in a classification algorithm False positives, or predicting "yes", while the expected answer was "no" False negatives, or predicting "no", while the expected answer was "yes"
+There are two types of errors that occur in a classification algorithm:
+* False positives, or predicting "yes", while the expected answer was "no"
+* False negatives, or predicting "no", while the expected answer was "yes"

 In sigmoid probabilities to answer functions, you can for example change the "division point" to aim more at minimizing one error or the other.

 Different measures are used:
-Accuracy score: Gives % of correct answers precision score: Appropriate when trying to minimize false positives Recall score: Appropriate when trying to minimize false negatives f1 score: Is combination of precision and recall, used when trying to maximize both false positives and negatives Confusion matrix: Gives an overview of both false negatives and positives
+* Accuracy score: Gives % of correct answers
+* precision score: Appropriate when trying to minimize false positives
+* Recall score: Appropriate when trying to minimize false negatives
+* f1 score: Is combination of precision and recall, used when trying to maximize both false positives and negatives
+* Confusion matrix: Gives an overview of both false negatives and positives

 ### OVERFITTING

 HIGH VARIANCE: High variance between training sets, means very precise on each training set, leads to overfitting.
--> Increasing regularization can lower high variance -> Smaller sets of features can lower high variance
+* Increasing regularization can lower high variance
+* Smaller sets of features can lower high variance
--> More training data
+* More training data

 ### UNDERFITTING

-HIGH BIAS: Bias acts as strong suggestor, suggesting too much can lead to under-fitting on test sets -> Decreasing regularization can lower high bias
+HIGH BIAS: Bias acts as strong suggestor, suggesting too much can lead to under-fitting on test sets
+* Decreasing regularization can lower high bias
--> Extra features can lower high bias
+* Extra features can lower high bias
--> Adding polynomials or deep layers can lower high bias
+* Adding polynomials or deep layers can lower high bias

 ## OTHER PROBLEMS

 #### Vanishing gradient problem
 Small values are slow to change/learn, leading to no/slow convergence, problem when weights are initialized to zero for example.

 Proper weight initialization can help.

 #### local/global minima
 Gradient descend weak point is to get stuck in the local minima instead of continuing towards the global minima as it can difficultly know when it arrived at the global minima or not.
 Local minima are low cost points whereby the cost increases afterward, but later on decrease even more to a potential global minima, global minima being the lowest cost point.

 SGD and momentum optimization method can help.

 #### non-relevant nodes
 Some nodes that are not relevant and should be deactivated by the activation function setting its value to 0.

 ReLU and proper data features selection can help.